1967 Los Angeles Dodgers season: Farm system

-1967 Major League Baseball Draft
+1967 Major League Baseball draft

-This was the third year of a Major League Baseball Draft.
+This was the third year of a Major League Baseball draft.
 The Dodgers drafted 87 players in the June draft and 9 in the January draft.
 The top draft pick was third baseman Donnie Denbow from Southern Methodist University.
 He played in the Dodgers farm system through 1970.
 In 177 games in the rookie leagues and Class-A, he hit .242.

 Of this years draft class, only catcher Steve Yeager, drafted in the fourth round, made any impact in the Majors.
-He played with the Dodgers from 1972–1985 and hit 102 home runs during his career.
+He played with the Dodgers from 1972 to 1985 and hit 102 home runs during his career.